cmilanf/sbbs-xtrn-sysop_pager/README.md

 ## Finishing Up
 1. Synchronet will need to recycle the terminal server thread to pick up changes
 2. It may be necessary to restart your BBS
-3. You will need to issue the 'restart' command to your IRC bot
+3. You will need to issue the `restart` command to your IRC bot

 ## Using
 Users who page the sysop will be shown a progress/time bar while they wait for you to respond.

 You will receive notifications via the configured methods.
 If using IRC bot, it will notify you in the channel you've configured that somebody is paging you.
-Respond with the command '!chat n', where 'n' is the node number, to pull the user into IRC chat.
+Respond with the command `!chat n`, where `n` is the node number, to pull the user into IRC chat.

 ## Notes
 This addon has NOT been extensively tested by echiken or me.
 USE AT YOUR OWN RISK.